aspirity-inc/easydev/documentation/src/content/docs/components/space/index.md

 title: Space
 ---

-Space is a container in which the elements are located at the specified margins, have a certain order and display.
+The Space is a container in which the elements are located at the specified margins, have a certain order and display.

 The Space can have the next props: size, alignItems, justifyContent, direction.
 [See there](/storybook/?path=/docs/core-space--docs) to get more information.